-We derive our net sales primarily from sales of Internet-related communication products, principally dial-up modems, fixed and mobile broadband products, WiFi® compatible and Bluetooth® wireless products, and other communication-related products.
+We derive our net sales primarily from sales of Internet-related communication products, principally fixed and mobile broadband modems and modem/routers, dial-up modems, WiFi® compatible and Bluetooth® wireless products, and other communication-related products.
 We sell these products primarily to retailers, distributors, Internet Service Providers and Original Equipment Manufacturers.
 We sell our products through a direct sales force and through independent sales agents.
-Our employees are primarily located at our headquarters in Boston, Massachusetts and our sales office in the United Kingdom.
+Our employees are primarily located at our headquarters in Boston, Massachusetts and in our sales office in the United Kingdom.
 We are experienced in electronics hardware, firmware, and software design and test, regulatory approvals, product documentation, and packaging; and we use that experience in developing each product in-house or in partnership with suppliers who are typically based in Asia.
-Electronic assembly and testing of the Company's products in accordance with our specifications is typically done in China.
+Electronic assembly and testing of the Company's products in accordance with our specifications is typically done in China or Taiwan.

 For many years we performed most of the final assembly, test, packaging, warehousing and distribution at a production and warehouse facility on Summer Street in Boston, Massachusetts, which had also engaged in firmware programming for some products.
 On June 30, 2006 we announced our plans to move most of our Summer Street operations to a dedicated facility in Tijuana, Mexico commencing approximately September 1, 2006, and we have since implemented that plan.
 In August 2006 we signed a lease for a 35,575 square foot manufacturing and warehousing facility in Tijuana, Mexico with an initial lease term from October 2006 to May 2007, with five two-year options thereafter.
-In February, 2007 we renegotiated the first renewal term and signed a one-year extension starting in May 2007, with five two-year options thereafter.
-We signed a one-year extension starting in May 2008.
-In March 2009 we signed a one-year lease with one one-year option for a smaller facility for lower cost.
+In March 2009 we signed a one-year option for a smaller facility at a lower cost.
 In March 2011 we signed a one-year lease extension starting May 1, 2011, with three one-year renewal options thereafter.
+In April 2012 we exercised the first lease renewal, so now two one-year renewal options remain.

 Since 1983 our headquarters has been near South Station in downtown Boston.
-Zoom historically owned two adjacent buildings which connect on most floors, and which house our entire Boston staff.
-In December 2006 we sold our headquarters buildings to a third party, with a two-year lease-back of approximately 25,000 square feet of the 62,000 square foot facility.
-Our net sale proceeds were approximately \$7.7 million of which approximately \$3.6 million was repaid to our mortgage holder, eliminating the mortgage debt from our balance sheet.
-On January 1, 2009 we reduced our leased Boston space from 25,000 square feet to 14,400 square feet with an increase in rent per square foot, resulting in a savings in 2009 of \$54,000.
-In May 2010, we signed a second lease amendment extending the term of the lease to April 30, 2016 with a six month termination option starting December 1, 2011.
-In December 2011, we signed a third lease amendment reducing our leased space by 3,800 square feet effective June 1, 2012, with an associated decrease in lease expense.
+In January 1, 2009 we reduced our leased Boston space from 25,000 square feet to 14,400 square feet with an increase in rent per square foot, resulting in a savings in 2009 of \$54,000.
+In May 2010 we signed a second lease amendment extending the term of the lease to April 30, 2016 with a six month termination option starting December 1, 2011.
+In December 2011 we signed a third lease amendment reducing our leased space by 3,800 square feet effective June 1, 2012, with an associated decrease in lease expense.

 For many years we derived a majority of our net sales from the retail after-market sale of dial-up modems to customers seeking to add or upgrade a modem for their personal computers.
 In recent years the size of this market and our sales to this market have declined, as personal computer manufacturers have incorporated a modem as a built-in component in most consumer personal computers and as increasing numbers of consumers world-wide have switched to broadband Internet access.
 The consensus of communications industry analysts is that after-market sales of dial-up modems will probably continue to decline.
-There is also consensus among industry analysts that the installed base for broadband Internet connection devices, such as cable modems and DSL modems, will grow rapidly during the decade.
+There is also consensus among industry analysts that the installed base for broadband Internet connection devices, such as cable modems and DSL modems and mobile broadband modems, will grow rapidly during the decade.
 In response to increased and forecasted worldwide demand for faster connection speeds and increased modem functionality, we have invested and continue to invest resources to advance our product line of broadband modems, both DSL modems and cable modems.